-The Company Secretary will endeavour to notify all Key Management Personnel of the times when they are not permitted to buy or sell the Company's securities as set out in the general rules for trading in the Company's securities.
+The Company Secretary will endeavour to notify all Key Management Personnel of the times when they are not permitted to buy or sell the Company's securities as set out in paragraph 4.1.

 Trading in Derivatives

 Trading by Key Management Personnel in derivative products issued over or in respect of the Company's securities raises the same issues and poses the same risks as trading by Key Management Personnel in securities.
 This policy extends to cover trading in derivatives as well.